 The Operations Research Center (ORC) coordinates a PhD degree and SM degree in operations research, providing a strong background in OR theory as well as the practical techniques used in building models for a wide variety of applications.
 In addition, the ORC, in collaboration with the Sloan School of Management, offers a specialized one-year Master of Business Analytics (MBAn).

 Founded as an interdepartmental program, the Operations Research Center has maintained its interdisciplinary roots.
 Its faculty comes from nine different departments at MIT, including the Sloan School of Management, five of the engineering departments, the Department of Mathematics, the Department of Economics, and the Department of Urban Studies and Planning.

-Information about the Operations Research Center and its degree programs is available on the ORC website.
-For further information, contact Laura Rose, Room E40-107, 617-253-9303.
-Email for more information on the MBAn program.
+Information about the Operations Research Center and its degree programs is available on the ORC website; contact Laura Rose, Room E40-107, 617-253-9303.
+Send an email for more information on the MBAn program.